liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

-entries associated with the main ARKDENSE and ARKBAND direct linear solvers, and :ref:`FInterface.SpilsIOUTTable` lists the IOUT entries associated with the main ARKSPGMR, ARKSPBCG and ARKSPTFQMR iterative linear solvers.
+entries associated with the main ARKDENSE and ARKBAND direct linear solvers, and :ref:`FInterface.SpilsIOUTTable` lists the IOUT entries associated with the main ARKSPGMR, ARKSPBCG, ARKSPTFQMR and ARKPCG iterative linear solvers.

 For more details on the optional inputs and outputs to ARKode, see the sections :ref:`CInterface.OptionalInputs` and